E.O.T.C. at Tauraroa Area School

 Year 12 Manaia Baptist Camp – Leadership Training

-In Term 1 our Year 12 students get the opportunity to attend a camp at the Manaia Baptist Camp on Whangarei harbour where they work to complete their Workplace First Aid qualification, develop further their career planning that started in Year 11and they have great team-building and leadership opportunities, especially on the water!
+In Term 1, our Year 12 students get the opportunity to attend a camp at the Manaia Baptist Camp on Whangarei harbour.
+They work to complete their Workplace First Aid qualification, further develop their career planning that started in Year 11 and have great team-building and leadership opportunities, especially on the water!

 Year 13 Tongariro National Park – Tongariro Crossing